University Catalogues

 The Economics Pathway

-Open only to Quantitative Economic (QE) and Business Economic (BE) majors, the Economics Pathway allow the students to work on a scholarly project related to their major.
+Open only to Quantitative Economic (QE) and Business Economic (BE) majors, the Economics Pathway allows the students to work on a scholarly project related to their major.
 These projects are focused on students developing skills working with data and econometric analysis.
 Similar to the Scholarly Project Pathway, students write a proposal the semester before the project.
-Students then complete their capstone project in either the Research in Business Economics (BE major, EC 431) or Applied Econometrics (QE major, EC 483) course.
+Students then complete their Capstone project in either the Research in Business Economics (BE major, EC 431) or Applied Econometrics (QE major, EC 483) course.
 These courses are built into the Business Economics (BE) and Quantitative Economics (QE) majors, respectively.

 The Economics Pathway will enable the students to: